corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/generating-a-node-cordform.md

 }
 ```

-{{< note >}}
-Make sure to use Corda gradle plug-in version 5.0.10 or above.
-{{< /note >}}

-The configuration values used in the example are described below.

-### Required configuration
+## Minimum configuration

+There are four mandatory fields that must be set for the Cordform plugin:

-* `name` &lt;string&gt; - use this configuration option to specify the legal identity name of the Corda node.
+1. `name` &lt;string&gt; is used to specify the legal identity name of the Corda node.
 For more information, see [myLegalName](corda-configuration-fields.html#mylegalname).
 For example:

 ```kotlin
 name "O=PartyA,L=London,C=GB"
 ```

-* `p2pAddress` &lt;string&gt; - use this configuration option to specify the address/port the node uses for inbound communication from other nodes.
+2. `p2pAddress` &lt;string&gt; is used to specify the address/port the node uses for inbound communication from other nodes.
 For more information, see [p2pAddress](corda-configuration-fields.html#p2paddress). **Required if `p2pPort` is not specified**.
 For example:

 ```kotlin
 p2pAddress "example.com:10002"
 ```

-* `p2pPort` &lt;integer&gt; - use this configuration option to specify the port the node uses for inbound communication from other nodes.
+3. `p2pPort` &lt;integer&gt; is used to specify the port the node uses for inbound communication from other nodes.
 The assumed IP address is `localhost`.
 For more information, see [p2pAddress](corda-configuration-fields.html#p2paddress).
 For example:

 ```kotlin
 p2pPort 10006  // "localhost:10006"
 ```

-* `rpcSettings` &lt;config&gt; - use this configuration option to specify RPC settings for the node.
+4. `rpcSettings` &lt;config&gt; is used to specify RPC settings for the node.
 For more information, see [rpcSettings](corda-configuration-fields.html#rpcsettings).
 For example:

 ```kotlin
 rpcSettings {